apple1417/bl-sdk-mods/CrowdControl/Readme.md

 ### For Devs
 All effects are loaded from this `Effects` folder.
 Any subclass of `BaseCrowdControlEffect` will be loaded.
 You can put multiple classes in a single file, or spread them all out, they'll be loaded all the same.
 In the `__init__.py` you can find docstrings explaining how exactly to use the class, as well as some helpful subclasses and methods.

-This mod already requires `AsyncUtil`, `OptionsWrapper`, and `UserFeedback`, you can safely use any of them as part of your effect.
+This mod already requires `AsyncUtil` and `UserFeedback`, you can safely use any of them as part of your effect.
 If you require any other libraries make sure to explain how to install them in your own instructions.

 ## Changelog
 ### Borderlands Crowd Control v1.3